 Nagasaki Airport is located on an island in Omura City only 18km (11 mi) from Nagasaki Station as the crow flies.
 However, the terrain of Nagasaki Prefecture is mountainous with lots of curly roads and tunnels, so the journey by road may take 45 minutes or more.
-There is also no rail connection to the airport, so your transport options are limited to road options.
-There are ferries too, but towards Huis ten Bosch and the ports of Togitsu and Nagayo, and not to Nagasaki City.
+There is also no rail connection to the airport, so your transport options are limited to road options, or possibly ferries.
+We’ll break down the pros and cons of each here.

 Matsuyamamachi is right next to Nagasaki Peace Park and the Atomic Bomb Museum.
 If you’re headed towards Dejima and the former foreign settlement area then you should go all the way to Nagasaki Station and then use the Nagasaki Tramway to go the rest of the way.

-There are rental car desks at Nagasaki Airport for Nissan Rent-A-Car, Toyota Rent-A-Car, Nippon Rent-A-Car, Orix Rent-A-Car and the more cheapo (and foreigner) friendly Times Car Rental.
+There are rental car desks at Nagasaki Airport for Nissan Rent-A-Car, Toyota Rent-A-Car, Nippon Rent-A-Car, Budget Rent-A-Car and the more cheapo (and foreigner friendly) Times Car Rental.
 Note that you will need to get an ETC card (for automatic toll charging) or a few thousand yen in coins as there are lots of toll roads in Nagasaki Prefecture and they aren’t cheap!

 You don’t need a rental car for getting around within Nagasaki City.
 Many places of interest are walkable and the Nagasaki Tramway and municipal bus system are excellent.
 Also, you don’t want to head the wrong way down a one-way street with a tram barreling towards you!

 As with most airports in Japan, catching a taxi from the airport to the city is not really an economical option.
-The trip will cost approximately ¥12,000 yen and take up to 1 hour.
+The trip will cost approximately ¥12,000 yen with tolls and take up to 1 hour.
 If you do decide you want to take a taxi, there’s a taxi rank right outside the terminal.
 Alternatively, you can call for a taxi here.

-The closest railway train station is Suwa Station in Omura, which is about a 20-minute taxi ride from the airport.
+The closest railway train station is Suwa station in Omura, which is about a 15-minute bus or taxi ride from the airport.
 Since the train takes longer than the bus, there’s really no reason to consider this option.